+Speed in treatment is essential.
 If poisoning occurs, contact a doctor or Poisons Information Centre.
 Phone Australia 13 11 26.
 If skin contact occurs, remove contaminated clothing and wash skin thoroughly.
-Remove from the contaminated area.
+If inhaled, remove from the contaminated area.
 Apply artificial respiration if not breathing.
 If in eyes, hold eyes open, flood with water for at least 15 minutes and see a doctor.